JOIN OUR NETWORK

-The ROOT Registry is a national observational clinical trial, enabling patients and clinicians to identify, collect, and share the highest quality cancer data.
+The ROOT is a national observational clinical trial, enabling patients and clinicians to identify, collect, and share the highest quality cancer data.
 Clinics report information on behalf of patients in a format that provides the greatest research benefit.
 Oncologists and patients can help identify new biomarkers and treatments, and eventually find specific patients to participate in new diagnostic testing or therapeutic trials.
-We collect treatment response and behavioral data directly from patients through patient self-reporting—enhancing our ROOT Registry data.
+We collect treatment response and behavioral data directly from patients through patient self-reporting—enhancing our ROOT data.
 Taproot will continually streamline the data-collection process.

 HELP BUILD A NATIONAL ONCOLOGY DATABASE THAT BENEFITS EVERYONE.